BrianDouglasIE/BrianDouglasIE.github.io/posts/bit-shifting-for-performance.md

 thought about the performance impact of this, but never really came up with a good solution.
 The games I make are often rudimentary in nature.

-So let's look at the amount of memory used by creating an modifying such objects.
+So let's look at the amount of memory used by creating and modifying such objects.
 To record the memory usage I have written the following method.
 Which breaks down the results as follows:

 - rss: Resident Set Size – total memory allocated for the process.